Don't Use Cheap Calories from UNNATURAL Sources For Your Pets

 - Olive Oil

-MCT’s are not digested by dogs or cats and result in fatty liver.
+MCTs are not digested by dogs or cats and result in fatty liver.
 Research also shows reduced performance in dogs and cats when they are fed coconut oil.
-This is important and speaks to number #2 #3 below of the mistakes being made in providing the right nutrition for our pets.
+This is important and speaks to numbers #2 and #3 below of the mistakes being made in providing the right nutrition for our pets.

 “In human medicine, saturated fats cause atherosclerosis (hardening of the arteries), high cholesterol, and heart disease.
-Research found that experimental dogs fed a diet containing coconut oil for a year all developed high cholesterol, significant atherosclerosis and a fatty liver.
+The research found that experimental dogs fed a diet containing coconut oil for a year all developed high cholesterol, significant atherosclerosis, and a fatty liver.
 In another study, detection dogs tired sooner and were less successful on a diet containing coconut oil.”
 Source: https://littlebigcat.com/coconut-oil-and-cats/

 These MISTAKES Are Being Made By Dog Owners and Also By Pet Industry “Experts & Celebrities”

 Learning to spot misinformation or poorly researched information, is important when working to feed your pets the best products available on the market.
 Watch for the 3 concepts below and use information sources that you believe in!

 - Turning to concentrated oils/ingredients separated from the complete whole food format, and then extrapolating that eating it will lead to the same outcome is a mistake.